katanacrimson/smtk/README.md

 SMTk is currently only available for Windows.
 A comparable script may be written for Linux at some point in the future (obviously not in batch).

-SMTk is licensed under the MIT license.
-A copy of the license is also embedded into the buildpak.bat file header comments.

 ## Installation

 *Please note that the following directions are Windows-specific and may need to be adapted to suit your environment.*